 Miriam Rose Malaquias is the author of then number one Tanzanian cookbook; Taste of Tanzania: Modern Swahili Recipes For The West which is replaced with, the revised edition, Authentic East African Swahili Cuisine: Everyday meals.
 She has been posting recipes online for several years.
 She was the first Tanzanian to have a website dedicated to Tanzanian food in 2004.

-Miriam Malaquias loves to cook and entertain, and happily for the rest of us, she loves to share her recipes, especially those from her native Tanzania.
-Her cookbook, Taste of Tanzania: Modern Swahili Recipes for the West, available now at Nashona.com , Barnes and Noble, and Amazon.com, is an easy-to-use cooking guide filled with tangy dishes that highlight the spices that make Tanzanian cuisine special is the use of coconut, cardamom, garlic, saffron, turmeric, and pilau masala, a unique mix of black pepper, ginger, cinnamon, cardamom, cloves and cumin used in many rice and stew recipes.
+Miriam Malaquias loves to cook and entertain, and happily for the rest of us, she loves to share her recipes.
+Her cookbook, Authentic East African Swahili Cuisine: (at Amazon.com) is an easy-to-use cooking guide filled with tangy dishes that highlight the spices that make East African Swahili cuisine special is the use of coconut, cardamom, garlic, saffron, turmeric, and pilau masala, a unique mix of black pepper, ginger, cinnamon, cardamom, cloves and cumin used in many rice and stew recipes.